ecohealthalliance/One-Health-Database-Africa/README.md

 **Definitions for columns in metadata file**

-Indicator - measure used to assess one health capacity filename - name of file storing the data source_url - website/api endpoint where data can be Notes - Additional context about a source function_names - name of the file that holds the ingest function api_call_or_direct_download - suffix of the function contained in function_names.
-Used to call functions. ingetst_indicators.{api_call_or_direct_download}
+- Indicator - measure used to assess one health capacity.
+- filename - name of file storing the data.
+- source_url - website/api endpoint where data can be.
+- Notes - Additional context about a source.
+- function_names - name of the file that holds the ingest function.
+- api_call_or_direct_download - suffix of the function contained in function_names.
+Used to call functions. ingetst_indicators.{api_call_or_direct_download}.
-Manual update needed - Is the data updated by hand, not via an automated data ingest base_url - domain name for source_url terms_of_use - Data terms of use as stated by source potential_violation - is our data use out of line with the terms of use
+- Manual update needed - Is the data updated by hand, not via an automated data ingest.
+- base_url - domain name for source_url.
+- terms_of_use - Data terms of use as stated by source.
+- potential_violation - is our data use out of line with the terms of use.

 # Functions